fvadon/nuxeo-drupal/readme.md

 # Integrating Nuxeo and Drupal

-The goal of this project is to explain how Nuxeo can be integrated into Drupal.
+The goal of this project is to explain how Nuxeo can be integrated into Drupal 7.
 The idea is to create a new field into nodes likes Articles to select and display Nuxeo Content.
 This can also be seen as the what is needed in Drupal 7 to set up a custom field.